What is Interstitial Cystitis (IC)?

 Two subtypes became obvious years ago.

 IC: Hunner’s Lesions – Roughly 5 to 10% of patients have Hunner’s lesions on their bladder wall.
 This is known as “classic IC” and it is very clear that they have a bleeding, damaged bladder wall.
 This video should resolve any thoughts that IC is “psychological.”
+New research from Europe has found active virus in the urine of these patients, including the polyoma BK virus and the Epstein Barr virus.

 Five Proposed Subtypes of IC